dbonattoj/dbonattoj.github.io/_posts/2024-02-13-acronym-tooltips.md

 categories: publications
 ---

-For my manuscript, I was not happy with the handling of acronyms, in particular, when I read paper in other fields than mine, often it is cumbersome to find some acronym I overlooked.

 In the world of academic manuscripts, grappling with acronyms can be a real headache, especially when diving into papers from different fields.
 I recently found myself facing this issue, and the standard solutions weren't quite cutting it.

 To tackle this issue, I explored the `glossaries` package, hoping it would be the solution I needed.
 However, it fell short of my expectations.
 While it did expand acronyms at their initial usage and offered a table generation feature, it was more tailored for printed material.
 Having to navigate between the table and the text wasn't ideal, especially for someone like me who primarily engages with electronic materials.
 I was convinced there was room for improvement.